ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-20-logging-into-vagrant.md

 You are now logged into your VM and are ready to get started.
 All terminal commands from here on out will assume running them in your VM.

+<span class="anchor" id="windows">&nbsp;</span>

 ####Windows

-Assuming you created the "TwitterClone" folder on the Desktop, open "Windows Powershell" from the start menu, and navigate to the project directory with:
+Assuming you created the "TwitterClone" folder on the Desktop, open "Windows Powershell" from the start menu.
+I'll refer to "Windows Powershell" as the terminal for the rest of this guide.
+Let's navigate to the project directory with:

 ```bash
 # PowerShell on host computer